 erected before the Egyptians had begun constructing their pyramids,

-Orkney's stone sentinels have withstood rain, wind and sun for over
+Orkney's stone sentinels have withstood rain, wind and sun for thousands of years.

 The reason the ancient Orcadians